aylingulaksu/DSA210-Term-Project/README.md

 ### Data Collection
 - Download the baby names dataset from Kaggle.
 - Parse or scrape the CMU Movie dataset to extract character names.
-- Collect additional metadata for characters if available, such as media type, release year, and genre.
+- Collect additional metadata for characters if available, such as release year and genre.

 ### Data Preparation and Analysis
 - Normalize names in both datasets to account for capitalization and spelling differences.